Low-Rank Multi-Objective Linear Programming: Introduction

 Moreover, \textcite{Gal_Leberling_1977,Gal_1980,Malinowska_2006,Thoai_2012} studied the concept of nonessential objectives in the context of multi-objective linear programming.
 An important result is that objectives can be deleted if they can be represented as a conic combination of the other objectives.
 Thus, objectives can be ignored when they are linearly dependent in a particular manner.
 However, not all linear combinations are conic combinations, and therefore we ask whether it is possible to eliminate linear dependence completely.

 Given a vector linear program (VLP) whose ordering cone is polyhedral and therefore determined by a matrix, we can multiply the objective matrix by this matrix and replace the ordering cone with the standard ordering cone.
 We then obtain an equivalent MOLP.
+This well-known method is presented in~\textcites[Lemma~2.3.4]{Sawaragi_etal_1985}[Theorem~7.5]{Yu_1985}[Proposition~4.1]{Weidner_1990}[Theorem~4.1]{Engau_Wiecek_2007}.
+Also, \textcite[Lemma~1.18]{Eichfelder_2008} adresses such a transformation approach in a more general setting.
+Motivated by the question of what happens when objectives are linearly combined or deleted, \textcite[Theorem~3.1]{Dempe_etal_2015} apply the method to arbitrary vector optimization problems with arbitrary objective functions, nonempty closed feasible sets, and convex ordering cones.
+Moreover, \textcite[Theorem~3.2]{Cambini_etal_2003} discuss the method with respect to several kinds of minimality, and \textcite{Engau_Wiecek_2007} consider relations for approximate minimality.

-This well-known method is presented in Lemma~2.3.4 of~\textcite{Sawaragi_etal_1985}.
-We can also do this in the converse direction: Starting with a factorization of the objective matrix of an MOLP yields an equivalent VLP by defining the ordering cone through the one factor and using the other one as the objective matrix.
+In the literature, optimization problems are always transformed to reduce them to simpler problems.
+For instance, \textcites[Remark~7.12]{Yu_1985}[page~17]{Eichfelder_2008} describe how ordering relations induced by arbitrary polyhedral ordering cones may be replaced by the natural order.
+However, we can also do this in the converse direction: Starting with a factorization of the objective matrix of an MOLP yields an equivalent VLP by defining the ordering cone through the one factor and using the other one as the objective matrix.
 If the objective matrix does not have a full row rank, a suitable factorization results in a problem with merely as many objectives as the rank of the original objective matrix.
-This approach eliminates linear dependence but introduces a new partial ordering.
+This approach eliminates linear dependence but introduces a new partial order.
 Moreover, with this approach, we can simplify and generalize the results about nonessential objectives in~\textcite{Gal_Leberling_1977,Gal_1980,Malinowska_2006,Thoai_2012}.

+In practice, data is often subject to uncertainty.
+Therefore, the objective matrix can be approximated by a lower-rank matrix without any loss of information content within the range of uncertainty.
+For instance, if the smallest singular values of the objective matrix are below a certain level of uncertainty, they do not properly contribute to the problem.
+One could then delete these singular values from the singular value decomposition of the objective matrix.
+If the $k$~largest singular values are retained, the resulting approximation has rank~$k$.
+Due to the Eckart-Young theorem~\parencite{Eckart_Young_1936} and its generalization by~\textcite{Mirsky_1960}, this approximation is optimal w.r.t.\ unitarily invariant matrix norms, such as the Frobenius norm and the Euclidean operator norm~\parencite[Theorem~2.4.8]{Golub_VanLoan_2013}, over all matrices of rank at most~$k$.
+Decision makers may find it sufficent to consider the simplified problem, which offers the advantages of a lower solution time and greater interpretability.